prediktech/smarti-docs/docs/jobs/manage-users.md

 1. Enter a name or email address.
 If the name or email address is not found, you will be prompted to invite a new user.
 ![image](../assets/screenshots/jobs/adduser.png)
 1. Fill in the name and email address, select the user role/privileges, click _SAVE_.
+Available privileges (or roles) are: SysAdmin, Company Admin, Team Admin, Assignment Admin, Assessor, Planner. _Note: a user may be assigned zero (default, basic user) or multiple priveleges._
 1. The newly created user will be listed as _pending_.
 1. Click the send invite icon ![image](../assets/screenshots/jobs/send-inviteIcon.png).
 You will then be prompted to send an invite.
 ![image](../assets/screenshots/jobs/send-invite.png).
 Click COMPLETE.